JetBlue Airways Corporation (JBLU) with a beta value of 1.47 appears to be a promising investment opportunity.

 Technical Analysis of JetBlue Airways Corporation (JBLU)

-During the past 100 days, JetBlue Airways Corporation’s (JBLU) raw stochastic average was set at 3.96%, which indicates a significant decrease from 11.24% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 38.42% in the past 14 days, which was lower than the 58.05% volatility it showed in the past 100 days.
+During the past 100 days, JetBlue Airways Corporation’s (JBLU) raw stochastic average was set at 2.34%, which indicates a significant increase from 1.50% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 43.64% in the past 14 days, which was lower than the 58.35% volatility it showed in the past 100 days.

 JetBlue Airways Corporation (NASDAQ: JBLU) Key Stats